 Know Your Acceptable ROI

 As an investor, you know that ROI can make or break a deal.
 Each investor should have a clear idea of what ROI minimum they’re willing to accept.
 Each syndication deal is going to be a bit different from the next in terms of ROI.
-By having your minimum ROI percentage ready to go, you can easily sift through syndication deals and expel those which don’t meet your minimum ROI requirement.
+By having your minimum ROI percentage ready to go, you can easily sift throughhow to find real estate syndication deals and expel those which don’t meet your minimum ROI requirement.

 Decide On A Syndication Strategy Up Front